-"Ground Lease" means that certain Amended and Restated Ground Lease Agreement, dated as of January 22, 2015, by and between Anthony Marino Family Trust, as landlord, and SG Land, as tenant.

-"Ground Lease Sublease Agreement" means that certain Sublease Agreement, by and between Purchaser and SG Land, in substantially the form attached hereto a Exhibit E.

-"Ground Lease Sublease Memorandum" means that certain Memorandum of Sublease Agreement, by and among Purchaser and SG Land, in substantially the form attached hereto as Exhibit F.

-"Holdback Escrow Agent" means VAI, LLC (d/b/a Xcrow), a Colorado limited liability company.

-"Holdback Escrow Agreement" means that certain Escrow Agreement, in form and substance reasonably satisfactory to Buyer and Seller, by and among Seller, Buyer and the Holdback Escrow Agent.

-"Holdback Escrow Amount" means \$100,000.

-"Indebtedness" means, without duplication, any Liability under or for any of the following (excluding any trade payable incurred in the Ordinary Course of Business), including any accrued interest, fees or other expenses regarding any of the foregoing, including any prepayment penalties or premiums, consent fees, break fees or similar payments or contractual charges: (a) indebtedness for borrowed money (including as a guarantor or if guaranteed or for which a Person is otherwise liable or responsible, including an obligation to assume indebtedness); (b) note, bond, debenture or similar instrument (including a letter of credit); (c) surety bond; (d) swap, hedging or similar Contract; (e) capital lease; (f) banker acceptance; (g) purchase money mortgage, indenture, deed of trust or other purchase money lien or conditional sale or other title retention Contract; (h) the deferred purchase price of property or services with respect to which such Person is liable (regardless of how structured), contingently or otherwise, as obligor or otherwise; or (i) Liability secured by any Encumbrance on any asset or property.

-"Intellectual Property" means, collectively: (a) all rights (anywhere in the world, whether statutory, common law or otherwise) in or affecting intellectual or industrial property or other proprietary rights, including with respect to the following: (i) patents and applications therefor, and patents issuing thereon, including continuations, divisionals, continuations-in-part, reissues, reexaminations, renewals and extensions; (ii) copyrights and registrations and applications therefor, works of authorship, "moral" rights and mask work rights; (iii) domain names, uniform resource locators and other names and locators associated with the internet, including applications and registrations thereof; (iv) telephone numbers; (v) trademarks, trade dress, trade names, logos and service marks, together with the goodwill symbolized by or associated with any of the foregoing and any applications, registrations and renewals therefore; (vi) all technology, ideas, research and development, inventions, manufacturing and operating specifications and processes, schematics, know-how, formulae, customer and supplier lists, shop rights, designs, drawings, patterns, Trade Secrets, confidential information, technical data, databases, data compilations and collections, web addresses and sites, software, computer architecture, and documentation; (vii) all other intangible assets, properties or rights; and (viii) the right to file applications and obtain registrations for any of the foregoing and claim priority thereto; (b) all claims, causes of action and rights to sue for past, present and future embodiments of any of the foregoing (in whatever form or medium).
+- "Ground Lease" means that certain Amended and Restated Ground Lease Agreement, dated as of January 22, 2015, by and between Anthony Marino Family Trust, as landlord, and SG Land, as tenant. - "Ground Lease Sublease Agreement" means that certain Sublease Agreement, by and between Purchaser and SG Land, in substantially the form attached hereto as Exhibit E. - "Ground Lease Sublease Memorandum" means that certain Memorandum of Sublease Agreement, by and among Purchaser and SG Land, in substantially the form attached hereto as Exhibit F. - "Holdback Escrow Agent" means VAI, LLC (d/b/a Xcrow), a Colorado limited liability company. - "Holdback Escrow Agreement" means that certain Escrow Agreement, in form and substance reasonably satisfactory to Buyer and Seller, by and among Seller, Buyer and the Holdback Escrow Agent. - "Holdback Escrow Amount" means \$100,000. - "Indebtedness" means, without duplication, any Liability under or for any of the following (excluding any trade payable incurred in the Ordinary Course of Business), including any accrued interest, fees or other expenses regarding any of the foregoing, including any prepayment penalties or premiums, consent fees, break fees or similar payments or contractual charges: (a) indebtedness for borrowed money (including as a guarantor or if guaranteed or for which a Person is otherwise liable or responsible, including an obligation to assume indebtedness); (b) note, bond, debenture or similar instrument (including a letter of credit); (c) surety bond; (d) swap, hedging or similar Contract; (e) capital lease; (f) banker acceptance; (g) purchase money mortgage, indenture, deed of trust or other purchase money lien or conditional sale or other title retention Contract; (h) the deferred purchase price of property or services with respect to which such Person is liable (regardless of how structured), contingently or otherwise, as obligor or otherwise; or (i) Liability secured by any Encumbrance on any asset or property. - "Intellectual Property." means, collectively: (a) all rights (anywhere in the world, whether statutory, common law or otherwise) in or affecting intellectual or industrial property or other proprietary rights, including with respect to the following: (i) patents and applications therefor, and patents issuing thereon, including continuations, divisionals, continuations-in-part, reissues, reexaminations, renewals and extensions; (ii) copyrights and registrations and applications therefor, works of authorship, "moral" rights and mask work rights; (iii) domain names, uniform resource locators and other names and locators associated with the internet, including applications and registrations thereof; (iv) telephone numbers; (v) trademarks, trade dress, trade names, logos and service marks, together with the goodwill symbolized by or associated with any of the foregoing and any applications, registrations and renewals therefore; (vi) all technology, ideas, research and development, inventions, manufacturing and operating specifications and processes, schematics, know-how, formulae, customer and supplier lists, shop rights, designs, drawings, patterns, Trade Secrets, confidential information, technical data, databases, data compilations and collections, web addresses and sites, software, computer architecture, and documentation; (vii) all other intangible assets, properties or rights; and (viii) the right to file applications and obtain registrations for any of the foregoing and claim priority thereto; (b) all claims, causes of action and rights to sue for past, present and future infringement or misappropriation of the foregoing, and all proceeds, rights of recovery and revenues arising from or pertaining to the foregoing; and (c) all copies and tangible embodiments of any of the foregoing (in whatever form or medium).